Dear WebCV user:

 For optimal WebCV experience, we recommend using Mozilla Firefox as your web browser.
 We have found that Firefox provides the fastest WebCV performance of any browser currently available.
 It is completely free and compatible with Windows, Mac, and Linux operating systems.
 Please visit the Firefox homepage to get started.

 If you must use Internet Explorer as your browser, please note that newer versions 10 and 11 are not fully compatible with WebCV, your browser will not work properly unless you turn on "Compatibility View".
-Please click here for instructions on how to do this, or keep reading below.
+Please click here for instructions on how to do this, or follow the instructions below.
 Previous versions of Internet Explorer (6 to 8) work fine with WebCV.

 In Internet Explorer 11: